Making Your Home Dementia Friendly

 Learn helpful tips, room by room, on how to modify your home to make it safe and friendly for those living with dementia.

-As a caregiver for someone with dementia or Alzheimer’s, you know the challenges.
+As a caregiver for someone with Alzheimer’s or other related dementias, you know the challenges.
 One such challenge may be adapting your living space to better accommodate your loved one’s changing needs.
-This month we thought we would look around the house, room by room, and see how it can be modified to make it more dementia friendly.
-When your home incorporates the elements of dementia friendly design, your loved one’s risk of falling is reduced, his memory is aided, and he has more freedom to use his own abilities.
+This month, we thought we would look around the house, room by room, and see how it can be modified to make it more dementia friendly.
+When your home incorporates the elements of dementia-friendly design, your loved one’s risk of falling is reduced, his memory is aided, and he has more freedom to use his own abilities.
 A good design helps your loved one thrive.

 Before going through each room, we will first review some elements of good dementia design.